paulossjunior/onestep-static/onestep-static/docs/index.md

 ## Data Scope

 All data presented in this documentation is filtered to include only research activities from **Campus Serra**.
 The information encompasses projects from 2014 to 2025, providing over a decade of research history and insights.

+## About OneStep

+**OneStep** is the research observatory of Campus Serra, designed to provide transparency, insights, and analytics about research activities at IFES Campus Serra.
+As an observatory, OneStep:

+- **Monitors** research trends and patterns over time
+- **Analyzes** collaboration networks and participation patterns
+- **Visualizes** research data through interactive charts and graphs
+- **Highlights** highly engaged students and active research groups
+- **Tracks** funding sources and partnership relationships

 ## Data Source